 Surgery is the main treatment option for pets with mammary cancer without evidence that they have spread to other organs.
-Single tumors may be removed, or the entire mammary chain, depending on a case-by-case evaluation.
-Routine bloodwork and radiographs are recommended prior to surgery to identify signs of cancer elsewhere in the body, and to assess the surgical risk to the patient.
-Other treatment options include radiation therapy, chemotherapy, and anti-inflammatory medications which may help limit the inflammation.
+Single tumors may be removed or the entire mammary chain, depending on a case-by-case evaluation.
+Routine bloodwork and radiographs are recommended before surgery to identify signs of cancer elsewhere in the body and to assess the surgical risk to the patient.
+Other treatment options include radiation therapy, chemotherapy, and anti-inflammatory medications, which may help limit the inflammation.
 These may also improve outcomes and limit associated pain.
 Studies also suggest that the tumor size can predict outcomes, with smaller tumors having better long-term outcomes than larger tumors.

 An ounce of prevention is worth a pound of cure.
 For this and many other reasons, it is recommended to Spay your female dogs and cats before their first heat cycle.
-While there is a long-standing debate about the correct time to spay your pet; spaying at a young age before the first heat cycle will almost entirely eliminate the risk of mammary cancer in your dog or cat.
-Spaying at about 6 months of age is the most common veterinary recommendation at this time.
+While there is a long-standing debate about the correct time to spay your pet, spaying at a young age before the first heat cycle almost eliminates the risk of mammary cancer in your dog or cat.
+Spaying at about six months of age is the most common veterinary recommendation at this time.

 Veterinary Hospital for Mammary Gland Cancer

 Mammary tumors are painful and often dangerous, and it’s best to avoid them by spaying early.
 To find out more about spaying your dog or cat, or if you think your pet may have a mammary tumor, I recommend calling one of our offices to schedule an appointment with a member of our Veterinary Hospital.
 With a little information and a lot of love, we’ll help keep your dog’s tail wagging and your cat purring for years to come.